Deepak-Venkateshvaran/portfolio/_pages/talks.md

 Plenary Talk at the Nano Scientific Forum Europe (NSFE) <br />  Online, October 2022 <br /> Invitation from Dr Vladimir Korolkov

-Graduate Seminar at the Division for Surface and Corrosion Science at KTH Stockholm <br /> Stockholm, Sweden, September 2022 <br /> Invitation from Prof Per Claesson
+Graduate Seminar at the Division for Surface and Corrosion Science, KTH Stockholm <br /> Stockholm, Sweden, September 2022 <br /> Invitation from Prof Per Claesson

 Invited Seminar at the Digital Cellulose Centre of the Research Institutes of Sweden (RISE) <br />  Stockholm, Sweden, January 2022 <br /> Invitation from Dr Hjalmar Granberg